 Sale recognizes that the Sonnets for Christ the King are a veritable sequence, as opposed to a mere collection of poems.
 The distinction is significant, as it establishes for future scholars a just evaluation of the work’s internal unity—sparing generations to come the kind of debates that surround Shakespeare’s sonnets.
 Sales observes:

 So there is in Mackenzie’s work not a random rag-bag of poems but an architecture—a cosmos if you will—that attempts to reflect the bigger cosmos of which we are all a part.

 More than a review, the penetrating piece offers many oblique lessons in the art of poetics via the meticulous analysis of MacKenzie’s sonnets.
 Sale possesses a clear, infallible understanding of the unique features of the English sonnet for which his own country is renowned.

 The choice of Shakespearean sonnet form is perfect for dialectics: thesis, antithesis, with a structural concluding couplet often providing the explosive, unexpected and illuminating synthesis.

-Indeed, as Sale demonstrates with unimpeachable acumen, it is precisely that fidelity to the sonnet’s unchanging form that produces the enigmatic power of the Sonnets for Christ the King.
-And yet, as Sale suggests, that power has an even deeper source in what he calls “Mackenzie’s attitude to the Christian story,” an attitude he considers “the nearest approximation we can get to ‘truth’.”
+Sale demonstrates, with unimpeachable acumen, that it is precisely MacKenzie’s fidelity to the Shakespearean sonnet’s unchanging form that produces the enigmatic power of the Sonnets for Christ the King—a power arising from what Sale calls “MacKenzie’s attitude to the Christian story…the nearest approximation we can get to ‘truth’.”